-NOTE for students in credit and clock hour programs who receive veteran's benefits: Student must improve performance to graduation standards within two terms; if not, the student cannot be certified.
-No more than two probationary periods may be allowed in the total program.
-Financial aid eligibility remains during this probationary period; however, if academic and/or attendance performance remains unsatisfactory, the student is suspended and financial aid eligibility ends.
+\NOTE: for students in credit and clock hour programs who receive veteran's benefits: Student must improve performance to graduation standards within two terms; if not, the student cannot be certified.
+No more than two probationary periods may be allowed in total program.
+Financial aid eligibility remains academic probationary period; however, if and/or attendance performance remains unsatisfactory, the student is suspended and financial aid eligibility ends.